vinnymeller/twm/doc/CONFIGURATION.md

                                    # if you attempt to open two separate workspaces that would generate the same session name,
                                    # this value will be incremented until a unique session name is found

+follow_links: false                # whether to follow symlinks when searching for worksapces (default: true)

 workspace_definitions:             # our list of workspaces, each with different properties
     - name: python                 # they all have to be named
       has_any_file:                # if any file matches this list, we consider it a match, since its "has_any_file"